luksamuk/powerlisp/README.md

 you don't like any or all of these, don't worry; as I just said, go ahead and change this script, hack it as much as you want.
 Just remember to not hurt the MIT License included, which I believe is permissive enough.

+## How do I make it MINE?

+As stated above, Powerlisp is customizable.
+You can create a file `~/.powerlisp` or `~/.config/powerlisp.lisp` and call whatever commands you want to customize the Powerlisp global variables (I'll leave to you to read the file and find out which are).

+You can also use the functions `powerlisp-add-favorite`, `powerlisp-add-search-engine`, `powerlisp-add-multi-favorites` and `powerlisp-add-multi-search-engines` to add more favorite websites and search engines to the menus.

 ## Why would you use Common Lisp?